Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 It's scary what damage tiny children can do with even the safest-seeming items!
 I clearly remember seeing a news item years ago about a tot who was running with a toothbrush in his mouth.
 He tripped and it went through the back of his throat.
 It was only his obedience and his mother's calm in the crisis that saved him from more damage.
 She had him stretch both hands straight out like he was playing airplane so he wouldn't touch the toothbrush, while they awaited the arrival of the paramedics.
-I wish I could recall the outcome, but I believe he was all right in the end.

 I'm sorry, but anything can be dangerous in the right situation.
 Yes, a child playing with keys can trip & injure themselves, but on the other hand one of my grandkids was playing with a beach ball, lost his balance & fell face-first onto the ball which bounced him off backwards into the edge of a coffee table where he cut the back of his head!
 We didn't take all the balls away because they were dangerous. :)

 Kids are going to find ways to use things that we may never think of, unfortunately we can't anticipate everything they might do, only try our best to stay a step ahead of them & child-proof as best we can.
 Putting outlet covers over the outlets would be a better idea, because if it's not the keys, it's going to be something else!

 When I was about 8 years old, I took the wires of a telephone & stuck them in an outlet in my bedroom, thinking I was going to have my own phone!
 I didn't get what I wanted, but I sure burned the outlet!(phones back then were wired into a socket in the wall, they didn't have plugs on the end).